 One of the rookies, Melissa Pritchard (USA), lead all women at every checkpoint and the finish and was 28th overall in just over 13 days.
 Karen Tostee (UK) had been quite close behind Melissa until she got sick in the last couple of days, and Ingeborg Dybdal Oie (Norway) narrowly beat her to finish as the second woman with Karen third.
 Last year’s fastest woman, Emily Chappell (UK), scratched after CP2.

-The first pair to finish was Ian Tosh (UK) and Neil Lauder (UK), who finished in just under 14 days.
+The first pair to finish was Ian Tosh (UK) and Neil Lauder (UK), who finished in just under 14 days, but they took several banned roads so at the finish party the award for the first pair was given to Anders Syvertsen (NOR) and Eivind Tandrevold (NOR).
 For the first time, an all-female pair finished the race, Angela Walker (UK) and Julie Bullen (UK) in just under 20 days; the only other all-female pair to start the race had been in 2015, but only one of that pair finished.

 In the end, 146 people finished and 136 people scratched.
 The finishing rate of 52% is practically the same as the previous lowest value, which was in TCR No3, 2015.